pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

 bridge_cache_max_size
   The maximum amount of data to keep in cache when serving Prometheus responses.
 Changes require restart.
-  This parameter determines the size of memory allocated for the cache even if bridge_cache_max_age or bridge are disabled.
-Its value, however, is taken into account only if bridge_cache_max_age is set to a non-zero value.
+  If set to zero, the caching will be disabled.
+Supports suffixes: B (bytes), the default if omitted, K or KB (kilobytes), M or MB (megabytes), G or GB (gigabytes).
+  Default is 10M

+bridge_json
+  The bridge JSON port

+bridge_json_cache_max_size
+  The maximum amount of data to keep in cache when serving Prometheus JSON responses.
+Changes require restart.
+  If set to zero, the caching will be disabled.
 Supports suffixes: B (bytes), the default if omitted, K or KB (kilobytes), M or MB (megabytes), G or GB (gigabytes).
   Default is 10M

 management